Although she has certainly been present all along, Durga truly powered into my life six years ago, almost to this very day.

 Durga is extraordinarily powerful.
 For She Is the great Cosmic Queen Warrioress who battles fear with fierce, graceful, unconditional love every time.
 Durga embodies courage, strength, and fearlessness.
 She fiercely guides us on the bridge from fear to love.

-Simply put, she is the seed strand of all that is feminine in this seeming world.
+Simply put, she is the embodied seed strand of all that is feminine in this seeming world.

 Durga is recognized as the Mother of the Universe, and as the force behind the work of creation, preservation, and destruction on our planet.
-Since time immemorial she has been worshipped as the supreme power (Shakti) of the Supreme Being.
+Since time immemorial she has been worshipped as the supreme power (Shakti) of the Supreme Being (Shiva).

-Durga Ma protects her devotees from the darkness of the world, and at the same time decimates their miseries.
-More specifically, she supports in rising above the negative energies linked with anger, greed, lust, egoism and pride.
+Durga Ma protects her devotees from the darkness of the world, and at the same time wipes out their miseries.
+More specifically, she supports in rising above the negative energies linked with anger, greed, egoism, and false pride.

 Like Shiva, Mother Durga is also referred to as “Triyambake,” meaning the three-eyed Goddess.
-Her left eye signifies desire (the moon), the right eye depicts action (the sun), and the central eye knowledge (fire).
+Her left eye signifies desire (the moon), Her right eye depicts action (the sun), and Her central eye knowledge (fire).

 Devi Durga stands on a lion in the fearless pose of Abhay Mudra, indicating a declaration of freedom from fear.
 The Universal Mother seems to be saying to all her devotees:

 “Surrender all actions and duties onto me and I shall release thee from all fears.”

 The lion Durga sits on represents power, will and determination.
 Riding this lion symbolizes her mighty ability in balancing all of these qualities.
 This suggests to the devotee that one has to embody all of these qualities to get over the demon of ego (solely self-interest).

 Durga’s Battle with Darkness to Restore the Light (Navratri)